Masala Dosa (South Indian Crispy Rice Crepe with Spiced Potato Filling)

 Chicken 65 (South Indian Deep-Fried Spiced Yogurt Chicken)

-Chicken 65 is said to have been created in 1965 at the Buhari Hotel in Chennai, though the exact origin of its name remains debated - some claim it was item number 65 on the menu, others say the recipe required 65 days of marination.
-Chicken pieces marinate in yogurt, chili powder, turmeric, and a ginger-garlic paste that tenderizes the meat while building layers of heat and tang.
-Coated in cornstarch and deep-fried, the exterior forms a thin, crackly crust while the inside stays moist from the yogurt marinade.
-The fried pieces are then tossed in a hot pan with curry leaves, dried red chilies, and mustard seeds - the curry leaves sizzle and release a nutty, citrus-like aroma that clings to the surface.
-Originally a bar snack in South India's pub culture, it spread across the subcontinent and now appears on menus from Bangalore to Delhi.
-The spice level varies dramatically by restaurant, ranging from gently warming to tongue-numbing.
+Chicken 65 is a South Indian deep-fried chicken dish that traces its origin to the Buhari Hotel in Chennai, where it first appeared on the menu in 1965.
+The name has generated a minor mythology: one theory says it was the 65th item on the original menu, another claims the recipe calls for exactly 65 ingredients, and a third insists the chicken required 65 days of marination - none of which has been conclusively verified.
+The marinade is built around whole-milk yogurt, red chili powder, turmeric, and a coarse ginger-garlic paste, which work together to tenderize the chicken while depositing both heat and tang deep into the fibers.
+After marinating for several hours, the pieces are dusted in cornstarch and fried until the exterior forms a thin, crackling shell while the interior stays moist from the dairy in the marinade.
+The dish is not finished after frying.
+The fried chicken goes back into a hot pan where it is tossed briskly with curry leaves, whole dried red chilies, and mustard seeds in a small amount of oil.
+When curry leaves hit hot fat, they release a distinctive aroma - something between roasted nuts and citrus peel - that clings to the surface of each piece and layers over the chili-yogurt flavors already present.
+This double-cooking method is what separates chicken 65 from generic fried chicken.
+Originally a bar snack in South India's pub culture, it spread across the subcontinent and now appears on menus everywhere from Bangalore to Delhi.
+The heat level varies significantly by restaurant, ranging from gently warming to genuinely tongue-numbing.

 Chicken Tikka Masala